 A cookie is a small amount of data, which often includes a unique identifier, that is sent to your computer or mobile device (hereafter referred to as “device”) browser from a website’s server and is stored on your device’s hard drive.
-Each website or third party service provider used by the website can send its own cookie to your browser if your browser’s preferences allow it but, to protect your privacy, your browser only permits a website or third party service provider to access the cookies it has already sent you, not the cookies sent to you by other sites or other third party service providers.
+Each website or third-party service provider used by the website can send its own cookie to your browser if your browser’s preferences allow it but, to protect your privacy, your browser only permits a website or third-party service provider to access the cookies it has already sent you, not the cookies sent to you by other sites or other third-party service providers.
 A cookie will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.
 It allows a website to remember things like your preferences.

 What is a browser?

 A browser is an application that allows you to surf the internet.
-The most common browsers are Chrome, Internet Explorer, Firefox and Safari.
+The most common browsers are Chrome, Internet Explorer, Firefox, and Safari.
 Most browsers are secure and offer quick and easy ways to delete information like cookies.
 Please see the section below Change your Browser Settings.

 What do cookies do?

 Cookies record information about your online preferences and allow us to tailor the website to your interests.
 Information supplied by cookies can help us to analyse your use of our site and help us to provide you with a better user experience.
-For example, you may choose to personalise the content of a website in order to see the latest news and weather for your region.
-In order to do this, a cookie is placed on your device to remember where you live so that we deliver the information that has been requested by you.
+For example, you may choose to personalise the content of a website to see the latest news and weather for your region.
+To do this, a cookie is placed on your device to remember where you live so that we deliver the information that has been requested by you.
 This is a prime example of how cookies are used to improve your experience of a website.